usnistgov/md_spa/CONTRIBUTING.rst

 3. The CI pipelines should pass for all merge requests.

    - Check the status of the pipelines, the status is also reported in the merge request.
-   - flake8 linter should pass.
+   - Check syntax with the linter, flake8 passes.
    - No degradation in code coverage.
    - Documentation should build.

 4. Ensure your merge request contains a clear description of the changes made and how it addresses the issue.
 If useful, add a screenshot to showcase your work to facilitate an easier review.

 Congratulations!
 The maintainers will now review your work and suggest any necessary changes.
 If no changes are required, a maintainer will "approve" the review.
-If you are
-Thank you very much
-for your hard work in improving MD-SPA.
+Thank you very much for your hard work in improving MD-SPA.

 Setting up MD-SPA for local development
 ------------------------------------------------